linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 19.09.2024 (announcement Web4)
+- 🌐 The foundation has been laid!
+Web4 Lite’s code is live in a private GitHub repo.
+Want early insights?
+Drop your thoughts below on what features you're excited to see! 👇💡 #Web4Lite #InnovateTheFuture #TechRevolution

+### 19.09.2024 (announcement Web4)
+- 🤝 Together, we build stronger communities!
+Linkspreed proudly collaborates with nonprofits to drive positive change.
+Let us know how we can help your organization grow! 🌍💬 #SocialImpact #LinkspreedCares #TechForGood

 ### 18.09.2024 (announcement Web4)
 - Making great strides with our Open Source model Web4 Lite 🌐💻 Code going live soon!
 Initial tests have been incredibly successful.
 Exciting times ahead! #Web4 #OpenSource #TechInnovation